aithana-platform/server/README.md

 ## Downloading Release

-Aithana server is delivered using the [Aithana Server Releases][releases].
+Aithana server is delivered using GitHub Releases.
+Check out the [latest Aithana Server release][latest-release].

 ## Running from Docker